Buyer’s guide to Three MiFi

 Check out the comparison table above and you’ll see our offers are broken down into various key areas.
 Click these headings to re-order the table and compare specific criteria, or click the Three logo to read other user’s opinions and leave your own review.

 This comparison page includes both contract and pay as you go MiFi.
 PAYG MiFi deals tend to have a relatively hefty set-up fee, but this is down to the cost of the MiFi dongle itself, and this does include some data to get you started.
 And sometimes the initial data credit will have a 3 month expiry rather than the usual 30 days.

 Contract MiFi packages will often be free to begin with, but in return you are signing up for a long commitment to the network and this is often now a 24 month contract.

 Contract is best suited to regular and/or heavy mobile broadband users since you will get more data for the money.
 PAYG MiFi however is perfect for infrequent or light use as you’re only going to spend money when it’s actually being used, and of course PAYG top-ups offer a lot more control over the financial side of things rather than having a monthly Direct Debit.

 Three network coverage: 3G and 4G mobile broadband

 This is important: before you buy any mobile broadband deal you must check the signal in your area.
 In order to ensure a reasonable performance you’ll need a good 3G connection, anything else is just too slow.

-4G is not currently available on Three but is coming along late 2013/early 2014.
-Three has said that 4G will be made available to all customers without any change in prices, however 3G dongles will not support it so you will need to purchase new hardware.
+4G is now available on Three but it doesn't yet have the national coverage 3G users enjoy.
+On the bright side 4G is available to all customers without any change in prices, however 3G dongles will not support it so you will need to purchase new hardware.
 4G is also hugely faster anywhere you can get a reliable signal, with speeds rivalling those of home broadband.